 I've cycled since I can remember.
 My father's family were descended from marauding Scots who came down first to Guisborough then Ripon.
 My mother's family hail from the fishing town of Lowestoft, Suffolk - the most easterly town in Britain.
-I spent most of my younger years in Harrogate, Yorkshire and moved to Glasgow 27 years ago, a city I now regard as home.
+After spending my younger years in Harrogate, Yorkshire I moved to Glasgow in 1992, a city I now regard as home.

 I'm neither a racing cyclist nor a mountain biker.
 I simply see a bike as a means to an end – if I want to get somewhere I'll try to use the bike if I can.
 For years I've commuted to work in Glasgow by bike, indifferent to the rain.
 My yearning for travel started when I was four and went for a family holiday at Ardrossan in Ayrshire.
 The South Beach station was at the end of the road and I'd spend hours at the level crossing gates watching the trains go by.
 I wanted to go on them and find out where they went.